ssiloti/bep-persistent-credit/one-hop-rep.rst

 For each active download session the client sends a ``receipt`` message to the sender every 10 minutes or for every 10MB of data received, whichever happens later.

-When the client receives a ``known_peers`` message from a peer which the client is interested in it initially sends a ``receipts`` message with the 10 least observed peers which appear in the ``known_peer`` list received from that peer and which the client has good standing with.
-Each minute afterwards the client sends a ``receipts`` message with the next most observed peer until either the client is no longer interested in the peer, the peer unchokes the client and does not indicate a target rate by sending a ``target_rate`` message, or the observed upload rate from the peer drops below 90% of the rate indicated in the most recent ``target_rate`` message.
+When the client receives a ``known_peers`` message from a peer which the client is interested in it initially sends a ``standing`` message with the 10 least observed peers which appear in the ``known_peer`` list received from that peer and which the client has good standing with.
+Each minute afterwards the client sends a ``standing`` message with the next most observed peer until either the client is no longer interested in the peer, the peer unchokes the client and does not indicate a target rate by sending a ``target_rate`` message, or the observed upload rate from the peer drops below 90% of the rate indicated in the most recent ``target_rate`` message.

 The client considers at most 10 intermediaries when computing a peer's ivalueA(B).

+For a peer p, a standing update cannot cause (\* c> p) to exceed (c <- p) + (\* <c p) - (c -> p).
+Any standing update which would violate this constraint is rejected either in part or in full.

 State representation
 ====================

-When local state is transmitted over the network it is represented as a bencoded dictionary with the following keys:
+Local state is represented as a bencoded dictionary with the following keys:

 subject
     The reputation id of the peer whose state this is for.
+This key SHOULD be omitted when sending state over the network and implied based on context.
+Clients MUST validate this key if it is present.

 ds
     c -> p